 - Tacitus (55-117), historian of the early empire.

-The practice of encouraging female slaves and their partners to have more children, who would of course also be slaves.
+\The practice of encouraging female slaves and their partners to have more children, who would of course also be slaves.

-Opp page: Mosaic at Cherchel, Algeria, early third century CE, with agricultural scenes.
+Cherchel, Algeria, early third century CE, with agricultural scenes.

 Above: Ploughing and sowing.

 Below: Working in vineyards.